Dragon Quest Monsters

 Dragon Quest Monsters (Note: Known in Japanese as ドラゴンクエストモンスターズ (Doragon Kuesuto Monsutāzu), and Dragon Warrior Monsters in North America) is a spin-off series of the Dragon Quest games.
-Primarily developed by Tose and published by Square Enix (formerly Enix), it sets the player in a medieval/fantasy world filled with magic, monsters and knights.
-Unlike the original Dragon Quest games, the player's character does not do any of the fighting in battles; instead the player has to rely on capturing, breeding and raising monsters to do the fighting for them.
+Primarily developed by Tose and published by Square Enix (formerly Enix), it sets the player in a medieval/fantasy world filled with magic, monsters, and knights.
+Unlike the original Dragon Quest games, the player's character does not do any of the fighting in battles; the player must instead rely on capturing, breeding, and raising monsters to do the fighting for them.
 The concept originated from Dragon Quest V (1992).
-The character and monster designs are by Dragon Ball creator, Akira Toriyama.
+The character and monster designs are by Dragon Ball creator Akira Toriyama.
 The series spans several handheld gaming systems, and each game has received positive reviews from critics.
 The series' gameplay has been compared to Pokémon.

 For the first two US releases, the titles used Warrior instead of the original Japanese Quest.
-This was due to Dragon Quests North American name being changed due to a trademark conflict with the role-playing game DragonQuest, which was published by Simulation Publications in the 1980s until the company's bankruptcy in 1982 and purchase by TSR, Inc., which then published it as an alternate line to Dungeons & Dragons until 1987.
+This was due to a US trademark conflict with the role-playing game DragonQuest, which was published by Simulation Publications in the 1980s until the company's bankruptcy in 1982 and purchase by TSR, Inc., which then published it as an alternate line to Dungeons & Dragons until 1987.
 In 2003, Square Enix registered the Dragon Quest trademark in the US, making the Dragon Warrior name obsolete.

 Games

-Dragon Warrior Monsters, the first game in the series, was released for the Game Boy Color.
-The Japanese version was called Dragon Quest Monsters.
+Dragon Warrior Monsters, the first game in the series, was released for the Game Boy Color in 1998 and in North America and Europe in 2000.
+The Japanese version was titled Dragon Quest Monsters.
 It was released with Game Boy Color compatibility despite coming to market before the console itself, but the cartridge was backward-compatible with the original Game Boy as well.
-Its sequel, Dragon Warrior Monsters 2 was also a cross-system Game Boy Color title.
+Its sequel, Dragon Warrior Monsters 2, was also a cross-system Game Boy Color title.
 It released in Japan and North America in 2001.
-There are two versions of the game: Cobi's Journey and Tara's Adventure, titled after the playable character of each version.
+There are two versions of Dragon Warrior Monsters 2: Cobi's Journey and Tara's Adventure, titled after the playable character of each version.
 In Japan, these were named Ruka’s Journey and Iru's Adventure, respectively.
 Each version features slight differences, such as monster appearances.
-Both games were developed by TOSE and published by Enix.
-Dragon Quest Monsters 1+2, a remake of these two games with updated graphics and an interface, was released in 2002 in Japan, for the PlayStation.
+Both Dragon Warrior Monsters and Dragon Warrior Monsters 2 were developed by Tose and published by Enix.
+Dragon Quest Monsters 1+2, a remake of these two games with updated graphics and interface, was released in 2002 in Japan for the PlayStation.
 The game is compatible with the i-Mode adapter for the PlayStation, allowing players to upload monsters to the i-Mode cellular phone version, Dragon Quest Monsters i.
-The two games were remade on the Japanese Nintendo 3DS on 2012 and 2014, respectively.
-The first remade game was ported to smartphones in 2018 for Japanese market.
+The two games were remade on the Japanese Nintendo 3DS in 2012 (as Terry's Wonderland 3D) and 2014 (as Iru and Luca's Marvelous Mysterious Key), respectively.
+The first remade game was ported to smartphones in 2018 for the Japanese market as Terry's Wonderland SP.
+Finally, the first game was ported to the Nintendo Switch and smartphones in 2019 for the Japanese market as Terry's Wonderland Retro.